-Feds' FISA Authorities Appear On Verge Of Lapse As Trump, GOP Oppose Bill
+FBI Surveillance Measures Appear Likely To Expire With GOP Opposition

-Three surveillance provisions used by the FBI in counterterrorism investigations look all but certain to expire at least temporarily after a handful of senators delayed a vote ahead of their expiration this weekend.
+Three domestic surveillance tools used by the FBI in counterterrorism investigations look all but certain to lapse--at least temporarily--after the Senate failed to vote to renew them before they expire this weekend.

 The authorities, which the intelligence community says are critical to national security, are set to lapse on Sunday without action by Congress.
-The Senate adjourned on Thursday evening until Monday without resolving the matter, making it appear likely that the existing authorities will expire.
+The Senate adjourned on Thursday evening until Monday without resolving the matter, signaling that the surveillance tools will likely expire.

-The political impasse over the Foreign Intelligence Surveillance Act has been intensifying for months in part because of anger by President Trump and some of his allies over the Russia investigation.
+The political impasse over government spying and the Foreign Intelligence Surveillance Act has been intensifying for months in part because of anger by President Trump and some of his allies over the Russia investigation.

-Other members of Congress and Attorney General Bill Barr had hoped that last-minute revisions could have prevented a lapse in the surveillance authorities, which must be reauthorized from time to time as part of past congressional compromises.
+Other members of Congress and Attorney General Bill Barr had hoped that last-minute revisions could have prevented a lapse in the surveillance authorities, which must be occasionally reauthorized by lawmakers.

 The House took the first step on Wednesday by passing a bipartisan measure that reauthorizes the provisions but also implements changes, including adding new privacy protections.

-To become law it still must be passed by the Senate and signed by the president — but Trump said on Thursday he wasn't happy with the state of play surrounding the legislation and then the Senate adjourned before final resolution.
+To become law it still must be passed by the Senate and signed by the president — but Trump said on Thursday he wasn't happy with the state of play surrounding the legislation and then the Senate adjourned before taking a vote on the matter.

 Senate Majority Leader Mitch McConnell, R-Ky., meanwhile, has said he supports the House measure and wanted to pass it.